Han325/tdd-analysis-tool/README.md

 ## How Does The Script Works

-This tool analyzes Git repositories to detect and measure Test-Driven Development practices by examining the relationship between test and source files over the project's history.
+This tool analyzes Apache Git repositories to investigate Test-Driven Development (TDD) adoption patterns by examining commit histories and relationships between test and source files.
+The analysis specifically focuses on answering key research questions about TDD practices in Apache projects.

-### Overview
+### Research Questions Addressed

-The tool analyzes Git repositories to:
+1. How does a TDD-compliant commit manifest in practice?
-1. Identify test and source file pairs
+2. What is the temporal relationship between test and source file creation?
-2. Determine when tests were written relative to their corresponding source files
-3. Evaluate the strength of test-source relationships
+   - Test created before source (test-first)
+   - Test created after source (test-after)
+   - Test and source created in same commit
+3. How does commit size impact TDD patterns?
+4. What methods can reliably identify test files?
+5. How can we establish links between test and source files?
+6. What characteristics identify test-first commits?
+7. How can we measure TDD adoption rates?
-4. Measure TDD adoption patterns across the project's history
+8. How does TDD adoption vary across Apache projects?

 ### Key Assumptions

-1. **Test-Source Relationship**: Each test file should correspond to at least one source file.
-This is used to identify legitimate test-source pairs.
+1. **Test-Source Relationship**:
+   - Each test file should correspond to at least one source file
+   - The git repository should reflect TDD practices through commit history

-2. **TDD Commit Patterns**: For files committed together:
+2. **TDD Commit Patterns**:
    - Tests should be comprehensive (not skeletal)
-   - Source files should be skeletal (indicating implementation follows tests)
+   - Source files should be skeletal in test-first commits
    - Test files must include proper annotations and assertions

-3. **Testing Coverage**: Not all source files require corresponding test files, as some may be utility classes, interfaces, or non-business logic code.
+   - Commit messages and content should show TDD intent

-4. **Test Validity**: Valid tests must:
+3. **Test Validity**: Valid tests must:
    - Include proper test annotations (e.g., `@Test`)
    - Contain meaningful assertions
    - Not be abstract test classes
+   - Have proper test framework imports

 ### Methodology

+#### 1. Repository Analysis

+Focuses exclusively on Apache projects due to:
+- Consistent Apache License coverage
+- High-quality project standards
+- Best practice adherence
+- Ethical considerations alignment

-#### 1. File Classification
+#### 2. File Classification

-Analyzes each commit in the default branch to identify:
+Analyzes each commit to identify:

 ##### Test Files
 - Identified through: